ludbb/secp256k1-py/README.md

 ### Precompiled binary packages (wheels)

-Precompiled binary "wheels" are available for Python 2.7, 3.4 and 3.5 on macOS and Linux.
+Precompiled binary wheels is available for Python 3.5 on Linux.
 To take advantage of those you need to use pip >= 8.1.0.

 In case you don't want to use the binary packages you can prevent pip from using them with the following command: